 Governor Abbott’s COVID-19-related suspension of provisions of the Texas Open Meetings Act that allowed a quorum of the District’s Board of Directors to participate remotely has ended.
 This agenda provides notice that a quorum of the Board will meet in person and that less than a quorum may participate by videoconference.
 The public may also join this meeting in person or as follows:

 Members of the public wishing to make public comment during the meeting or hearings must register in person at the time of the meeting or by emailing email@example.com prior to 9:30 a.m. on October 19, 2021.
 A copy of the agenda packet will be available HERE at the time of the meeting.

 Our mission is to develop and implement an efficient, economical and environmentally sound groundwater management program to protect and maintain historical aquifer levels and enhance the water resources of the District, and to communicate and administer to the needs and concerns of the citizens of Pecos County.

-In keeping an eye on Pecos County water levels we monitor over 100+ wells that are scattered throughout Pecos County.
-We also conduct water analysis from all over the County.
+In keeping an eye on Pecos County water levels and we monitor 128 waterwells that are scattered throughout Pecos County.
+We also conduct water analysis through out the County.
 Our Board meetings are normally held the third Tuesday of each month, and everyone is welcome to attend.

 We have an 11 member Board of Directors that is elected by the citizens of Pecos County.
 There are two directors from each precinct, one from the city of Fort Stockton, one from the city of Iraan, and one from Pecos County at large.
 Elections are held on even numbered years during November.